jundalisay/sp/content/en/material/ufo.md

 - advanced machine learning and
 - a scientist who can detect the subtle changes in himself and the object or surroundings

-Rockets do not need such things.
+Rockets do not need such things, and so it is the main propulsion mechanism used by Modern Physics.

 <!-- However, our preferred theoretical way is to source the aetherspace from the electrons instead of the proton, as kind of aether-force field which then manipulates most1.